Serena-DeroProject/documentation/WhitePaper.md

 ## SUMMARY

-  DERO is a new, experimental blockchain technology written in Golang, and based on the CryptoNote protocol, with a focus on enhanced privacy, and the implementation of smart contracts.
+  Dero is a new, experimental blockchain technology written in Golang, and based on the CryptoNote protocol, with a focus on enhanced privacy, and the implementation of smart contracts.
 Dero's goal is to create a unique state of the art blockchain technology with enhanced reliability, privacy, security, usability, and portability by bringing together some of the best proven technologies like the CryptoNote Protocol, and smart contracts, thereby allowing for the creation of truly private smart contracts.

   A blockchain is an open, distributed ledger that can record transactions between two parties efficiently, in a verifiable, and immutable way.